 Data breach procedures

-If there is a data breach where personal data may have been compromised, we will report the breach to the relevant supervisory authority.
-We will do so within 72 hours of becoming aware of the breach, where feasible.
-We will also get in touch with the affected users as soon as possible to let them know the nature of the breach and what data may have been involved.
+If there is a data breach where personal data may have been compromised, we will get in touch with the affected users where possible and will post an update on this site to let past and future visitors know the nature of the breach and what data may have been involved.
+Where feasible, we will do so within 72 hours of becoming aware of the breach.
+We will also report the breach to the relevant supervisory authority where required.

 Questions & Feedback